AyushiSingh9450/Newton-s-law/README.md

 # NC27

 This is the newton's cradle.
-press the up arrow to apply force and teh down arrow to lessen the force.
+press the up arrow to apply force and the down arrow to lessen the force.